archivesspace/tech-docs/src/content/docs/administration/getting_started.md

 All ArchivesSpace versions can run on MySQL version 5.x or 8.x.

 ## Getting started

+[//]: # 'This should probably be re-written for new instructions using docker'

 The quickest way to get ArchivesSpace up and running is to download the latest distribution `.zip` file from the following URL: